 However, Novo Nordisk has applied a black box warning on the labeling of Victoza for putting patients at risk for thyroid cancer, including medullary thyroid carcinoma.

 Victoza Class Action Lawsuits

-Although we are a nationally recognized class action firm, the Pharmaceutical Litigation Group at our law firm has decided against the filing of a Victoza class action suit and is currently filing individual claims on behalf of injured individuals and/or their family members that have been diagnosed with pancreatic cancer after taking Victoza.
+Although we are a nationally recognized class action firm, the Pharmaceutical Litigation Group at our law firm has decided against the filing of a Victoza medical malpractice suit and is currently filing individual claims on behalf of injured individuals and/or their family members that have been diagnosed with pancreatic cancer after taking Victoza.

-A class action is a type of lawsuit filed in a federal court on behalf of a large group of people or “class” of individuals that have been injured or wronged.
+A class action medical malpractice suit is a type of lawsuit filed in a federal court on behalf of a large group of people or “class” of individuals that have been injured or wronged.
 The class is represented by the law firm and the case is generally decided upon a single member of the class who is sometimes referred to as the “class representative or class rep.”

 In 2013, the U.S. Judicial Panel on Multidistrict Litigation consolidated Victoza lawsuits in California federal court in multidistrict litigation (MDL) No. 2452, In Re: Incretin Mimetics Products Liability Litigation.